visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 });
 ```

-###### Example2 : Using maximum value of 'SPACES' field of data elements to encode the elevation of the cell
+###### Example 2 : Using maximum value of 'SPACES' field of data elements to encode the elevation of the bin

 * Using `getElevationValue`
 ```js